FrendsPlatform/Frends.Csv/README.md

 | Property/Method      | Type                 | Description                          |
 | ---------------------| ---------------------| ------------------------------------ |
 | Csv                  | string               | Resulting csv string                 |

+## License
+This project is licensed under the MIT License - see the LICENSE file for details